paulca/whenever.js-lightning-talk/README.md

-A lightning talk about http://github.com/paulca/whenever.js
+A lightning talk about http://github.com/paulca/whenever.js which can be viewed at http://whatever-js.heroku.com/